 Finally, we use information on insurers' assets and liabilities, which further allows us to produce leverage ratios.
 For summary statistics, we use data from the Interest Sensitive Life Insurance Products Report.
-Data on treasury yields and data on annual GDP are taken from FRED.
+We also use stock prices of publicly traded insurers16 from CRSP.
+Data on Treasury yields and annual GDP are taken from FRED.